Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 In this guide, I’ve split the information in two parts.

-Part 1: I’ll walk you through the process of how you can set up an awesome cherry shrimp tank and how to care for them.
+- Part 1: I’ll walk you through the process of how you can set up an awesome cherry shrimp planted aquarium and how to care for them.

-Part 2: This is all abut anatomy of cherry shrimp, appearance, and varieties.
+- Part 2: This is all abut anatomy of cherry shrimps, appearance, and varieties.

 Be sure to use the table of contents below so you can skip to your desired section.